 Philosophy on Shoulder Pain

 Fortunately, shoulder surgery, always in my hands arthroscopic surgery can solve this issue.
 AC separations or shoulder separations can be painful and are usually from ligamentous ruptures as well.
 These can usually be treated without the need for surgery, although depending on the severity they may require surgical management.
-Capsular issues usually present as a “frozen shoulder” or adhesive capsulitis, which may very well have a genetic basis.
+Capsular issues usually present as a “frozen shoulder” or adhesive capsulitis, which may very well have a genetic basis and possibly lead to frozen shoulder surgery.
 This rarely does require a surgical intervention, but when it does, again I perform this arthroscopically.
 Cartilage injuries can create loose bodies which respond very favorably to shoulder surgery with arthroscopic surgery used to remove these objects that can prevent normal shoulder function.
 More major cartilage injuries are likely related to arthritis development, and will require a shoulder replacement.

 Overuse injuries can present as a rotator cuff tendonitis, which is called impingement, and this will usually respond well with nonoperative management, but an arthroscopic surgery can treat this very readily as well.